 Ryan Gorman currently hosts PM Tampa Bay Monday through Friday starting at 6p EST on NewsRadio WFLA in Tampa, FL.
 The show breaks down the day's biggest news stories and features interviews with national, state, and local newsmakers, analysts, and experts.
 He also hosts iHeartRadio Communities, a national show running on nearly every iHeartRadio station, dedicated to highlighting the people and organizations working to make a positive difference in communities across the country.
 In addition to those two shows, Ryan hosts national coverage of elections and major news events for iHeartRadio news/talk affiliates.
 He's also a contributor to the WONK-FM "Reaction Zone" in Washington D.C. and the Daytime TV show on the local Tampa NBC affiliate.

 Ryan’s radio career started at the age of 16 while he was still in high school.
-He began interning at the legendary pop music station WFLZ-FM (93-3 FLZ) in Tampa, FL, and also became an afternoon talk show host at a small station, WWJB-AM, in Brooksville, FL.
+He began interning at the legendary pop music station WFLZ-FM (93-3 FLZ) in Tampa, FL and became an afternoon talk show host at a small station, WWJB-AM, in Brooksville, FL.

 In May 2005, Ryan left the University of South Florida and 93-3 FLZ to take a job as the Night Show Host and Music Director for WFKS-FM (97-9 KISSFM) in Jacksonville, FL.
 During his time at 97-9 KISSFM, he helped the station reach record ratings in both his day-part and overall.
 He continued to host his highly rated night show until January 2007, when he accepted a position as Morning Show Co-Host on WKSS-FM (KISS 95-7) in Hartford, CT.

-While he was Morning Show Co-Host he helped improve the shows ratings and web reach to new highs and received the Best Morning Show award from the Hartford Advocate.
-He also led a petition, garnering over 20,000 signatures, to stop an increase in the state's gas tax.
+While he was Morning Show Co-Host, he helped improve the show's ratings, reaching new highs in listenership and web traffic, and received the Best Morning Show award from the Hartford Advocate.
+He also led a petition, garnering over 20,000 signatures, to stop the state's gas tax increase.
 The petition was brought to the state legislature floor and led to the increase proposal being voted down, saving state taxpayers from paying even more at the pump.

 In July 2008, Ryan added Afternoon Talk Show Host duties for 960 WELI-AM in New Haven, CT, in addition to his morning show co-host job.
 During this time, he lent his insight into the 2008 Presidential elections while interviewing prominent local, state, and national political figures, including the Governor of Connecticut and a U.S. Senator.